Barberry

 How It Is Used

-Medicinal substance derived from the root and berry of the plant.
+Medicinal preparations are derived from the root and berries of the barberry plant.

-- Research studies indicate that the alkaloid berberine may fight bacterial, viral, fungal and parasitic infections.
+- Research indicates that the alkaloid berberine, found in barberry, may combat bacterial, viral, fungal, and parasitic infections.

-- One study suggested that berberine may be active against Escherichia coli and Pseudomonas aeruginosa.
-Some sources say that the berry portion of barberry is more effective at combatting urinary tract infections than the root.
+- One study suggested that berberine may be effective against Escherichia coli and Pseudomonas aeruginosa.
+Some sources indicate that the berry portion of barberry may be more effective for treating urinary tract infections than the root.

 Side Effects and Cautions

-- Barberry may cause diarrhea, especially in larger amounts.
+- Barberry may cause diarrhea, particularly in larger amounts.

-- Overdose of barberry can result in nosebleeds, vomiting, diarrhea, confusion and kidney irritation.
+- An overdose of barberry can lead to serious symptoms, including nosebleeds, vomiting, diarrhea, confusion, and kidney irritation.